BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Brawler** `ACTIVE`

 If he is outnumbered in a Combat, Sid may re-roll rolls of a natural 1 in his Duel roll.
-Sid also never counts as Unarmed.
+Sid also never counts as [Unarmed].

 </div>

 ---
 <div class="unitCard" markdown>

 ### BILL FERNY [40 POINTS]